MJohnSamuel/DBMS-project-with-sql-and-JDbC/README.md

 # DBMS-project-with-sql-and-JDbC
-Language Used -  Java Core  Concept Used - Swing Database Used - MySQL IDE Used - Netbeans
+Language Used -  Java Core
+Concept Used - Swing
+Database Used - MySQL
+IDE Used - Netbeans
+Software needed to be Installed - Netbeans 8.2, Jdk version 8 (higher versions not recommended), mysql, Jdbc Driver, Jar files).

 Don't know how to clone a Github Repository, watch this video https://www.youtube.com/watch?v=w69ci...